How SCADA Revolutionizes Electrical Asset Management

 4. Communication Networks: Networks connect the sensors, RTUs (Remote Terminal Units), PLC’s, and the central control system.
 These networks allow for remote monitoring and a seamless flow of data between field devices and the SCADA system, enabling real-time monitoring, control, and automation of industrial processes.
 In other words, communication networks facilitate data collection, transmission, processing and display, control commands, and action implementation.

-5. Human Machine Interface (HMI's): these are the user interfaces or dashboards that enable personnel interaction with a machine, system, or device with data visualization and trend analysis of the various monitored and controlled processes.
+5. Human Machine Interface (HMI's): These are the user interfaces or dashboards that enable personnel interaction with a machine, system, or device with data visualization and trend analysis of the various monitored and controlled processes.
 HMI's also provide real-time visual or audible notifications when process parameters deviate from the predefined acceptable range.

 Automated reports on system performance can be generated by HMI’s that could be scheduled or triggered by defined events.